raspy135/Qun-synthesizer/README.md

 	* Probably MIDI forwarding is ON.

 * No volume?
 	* VCF Volume works for most of purpose.
+However in order to utilize clipping(overdrive) logic, attenuate volume at other equipments is recommended.
 	* Other than this, also MIDI CC #7 will contol hardware volume.
+It will lose dynamic range.
+It's not available to control through UI.

 ## External Audio processing